sauljabin/kafka-sandbox/md/using-kafka/kafka-streams/queries.md

 Country: Ecuador, Total Suppliers: 4
 ```

-Take into account that you have to run the stream firts.
+Take into account that you have to run the stream first.
 Check the [Kafka Streams](./streams.md) section.

 Check the stream topology: